 Since 2017, OptiFuel Systems (U.S.) has been introducing diesel engines using natural gas as fuel on the Indiana Harbor Belt Railway.
 In testing, only Renewable Natural Gas (RNG) has been found to provide zero emissions.

 In June 2022, OptiFuel Systems entered into an agreement with Argentine Railways to convert 400 switcher and main line locomotives to its zero-emission system.
 The company intends to use its new 500kW engines using RNG and subsequently hydrogen as fuel.
 For a switcher locomotive with a capacity of 1,500kW, three diesel generator units will be used, that is, a multi-engine locomotive.
-Constructs with mounted gas cylinders are placed on and under the carbody frame.
+Assemblies with gas cylinders are placed on and under the carbody frame.
 For a 1,500 kW locomotive, 18 RNG cylinders (1,480 DGE) or 337 kg of hydrogen are used.
 The locomotive is hybrid: Along with diesel generators, lithium batteries with an energy of 600 kWh are placed on board.

 The first hybrid locomotive project was developed by Alstom in 2013.
 The main parameters of the three-axle locomotive are track gauge of 1,435mm (standard gauge); weight of 67 tons, maximum speed of 100km/h, and starting traction force of 240kN.
 Locomotive power is 700kW, diesel generator power and battery power is 350kW.
 Alstom is currently working to reduce the emission of harmful substances from the locomotive to zero.